 To qualify for the additional allowance the expenditure claimed must be directly related to the person’s disability or medical condition and must be over and above the amount a non-disabled person might incur in everyday general living costs.

 For example, some people may have a disability which means they are not able to manage the essential cleaning tasks in their home.
 Where they live alone or nobody else in the household is able to do this, they may pay someone else to do this for them.
-BHCC has a guideline maximum allowance of £13 per week which is based on an hour per week, but this may be subject to proof of payment and essential cleaning needs and can be higher in exceptional circumstances.
+BHCC has a guideline maximum allowance of £14 per week which is based on an hour per week, but this may be subject to proof of payment and essential cleaning needs and can be higher in exceptional circumstances.

 Where a person is paying someone for their personal care service we will check the expenditure and the care plan to see whether this is considered eligible and necessary and is funded privately instead of needing council funding.
 An allowance will be given where eligible.

-An allowance may be given for essential garden maintenance, for example, grass cutting in the growing months once per month – we have a guideline maximum weekly allowance of £13 which is based upon an average of £56 per month.
+An allowance may be given for essential garden maintenance, for example, grass cutting in the growing months once per month – we have a guideline maximum weekly allowance of £14 which is based upon an average of £60 per month.
 This is subject to proof of expenditure and applies where people have a disability such that they are not able to manage essential garden maintenance themselves and where they live alone or nobody else in the household is able to do this.

-An additional allowance may be given for transport costs necessitated by illness or disability, including costs of transport to day centres, over and above any benefits received for mobility component of DLA or PIP.
-In some cases, it may be reasonable for a council not to take account of claimed transport costs – if, for example, a suitable, cheaper form of transport, for example is available, but has not been used.
-We have a guideline maximum allowance of £13 per week which is considered to be an amount extra to average general transport costs which are already included in the General Living Costs allowance (MIG).
-No allowance will apply where a person is able to use public transport and has a free bus pass.
-Free taxi vouchers may be a suitable alternative.
+However, this may depend upon whether there is a suitable, cheaper form of transport available and whether the cost is over and above any Mobility benefits received with DLA or PIP.
+We have a guideline maximum allowance of £14 per week which is considered to be an amount extra to average general transport costs which are already included in the General Living Costs allowance of £229 per week.
+No allowance will apply where a person is able to use public transport and has a free bus pass or where free taxi vouchers are available.

-Disability related expenditure allowances 2022 to 2023
+Disability related expenditure allowances 2023 to 2024

 An additional fuel allowance will apply where costs exceed average usage as set out in the table below.
 If you pay a set amount each month based on estimated usage we will need a copy of the statement you receive detailing your actual usage during the year.
 Amounts paid will be compared to the national average for a similar household size and type.
-Any additional allowance will be the difference between the average cost and the amount you pay.
-The average cost is already included in the MIG allowance of £195 per week.

-Winter Fuel payments are disregarded.
+Winter Fuel payments are disregarded

 The guideline maximum allowances shown below can be reviewed in individual circumstances.